 All streets in the city are assigned one of the following priorities:

 - Priority A: This includes primary routes, hazardous bridges, arterial streets, steep grades and major collector streets, and will be the first roadways to be cleared of ice/snow.
-Examples include Church Street, Laurens Road, Roper Mountain Road and Pleasantburg Drive.
+Examples include Church Street, Academy Street, Laurens Road, Roper Mountain Road and Pleasantburg Drive.

 - Priority D: This includes select neighborhood streets with steep hills or other trouble spots.
 These are only plowed if all other priorities have been addressed and if resources and supplies are available.